jclxx/xero-helloworld-php/README.md

 ## Running Private App Test End Points ##

-There's a longer version of the same program, for seeing the output of many endpoints.
+There's a longer version of the same program, for seeing the output of many different endpoints.

 Run it with: